divergentdave/draft-dcook-ppm-dap-interop-test-design/draft-dcook-ppm-dap-interop-test-design.md

 runner will terminate the container on completion of the test case.
 (While DAP requires HTTPS connections, only using HTTP between containers simplifies test setup.
-Putting TLS client/server interop out-of-scope for these tests is acceptable, as it’s not of interest.)
+Putting TLS client/server interop out-of-scope for these tests is acceptable, as it's not of interest.)

-Log output SHOULD be captured into the directory “/logs” inside the container.
+Log output SHOULD be captured into the directory "/logs" inside the container.
 This will be copied out to the host for inspection on completion of the test case.